← Finlynq

 When to choose Finlynq

-Finlynq is the right call if any of these matter:
+Finlynq is the one to pick if any of these matter to you:

 • You want the source code.
-Finlynq is AGPL v3, fully on GitHub.
-Era is closed-source, so you can't audit the MCP tool implementations, the encryption story, or what gets sent to your AI assistant.
+Finlynq is AGPL v3 and it's all on GitHub.
+Era is closed-source, so you can't audit the MCP tool implementations, the encryption story, or what actually gets sent to your AI assistant.

 • You want to self-host.
-Finlynq runs on your hardware via Docker + PostgreSQL.
-Era cannot be self-hosted at any price.
+Finlynq runs on your own hardware with Docker and PostgreSQL.
+Era can't be self-hosted at any price.

 • You want per-user encryption with keys derived from your password.
-Finlynq's envelope encryption (AES-256-GCM with scrypt-derived KEK) means even the operator cannot read your transaction notes, payees, tags, or display names.
-Era's "AES-256 at rest"is a blanket claim about Era's infra; the operator holds the keys.
+Finlynq's envelope encryption (AES-256-GCM with a scrypt-derived KEK) means even the operator can't read your transaction notes, payees, tags, or display names.
+Era's "AES-256 at rest"is a blanket claim about Era's infra, and the operator still holds the keys.

 • You want the bigger MCP surface.
-Finlynq exposes 91 HTTP tools and 87 stdio tools across budgets, transactions, portfolios, goals, loans, subscriptions, and rules.
+Finlynq exposes 75 HTTP tools and 93stdio tools across budgets, transactions, portfolios, goals, loans, subscriptions, and rules.
 Era's public Context surface is 27 tools spanning accounts, connections, insights, billing, and a handful of other domains.

 • You want plaintext-accounting workflows.
 Finlynq is built for users who already think in ledger files; Era is not.